Volumes, the MoMath book club

 Wednesday, July 20 at 6:30 pm ET (New York)

 Volumes continues!
-Join Distinguished Visiting Professor Steven Strogatz and author Stephon Alexander for an online discussion of Alexander's The Jazz of Physics.
+Join Distinguished Visiting Professor Steven Strogatz and author and theoretical physicist Stephon Alexander for an online discussion of Alexander's The Jazz of Physics.

 More than fifty years ago, John Coltrane drew the twelve musical notes in a circle and connected them by straight lines, forming a five-pointed star.
 Inspired by Einstein, Coltrane put physics and geometry at the core of his music.
 Physicist and jazz musician Stephon Alexander follows suit, using jazz to answer physics' most vexing questions about the past and future of the universe.
 Following the great minds that first drew the links between music and physics — a list including Pythagoras, Kepler, Newton, Einstein, and Rakim — The Jazz of Physics reveals that the ancient poetic idea of the "Music of the Spheres," taken seriously, clarifies confounding issues in physics.